Drinking raspberry tea has several health benefits.

-They are not just limited to women, though.
-The use of raspberry tea in treating ailments and health conditions dates hundred of years back.
+Raspberry tea has been used in treating ailments and health conditions date hundred of years back.

 What is raspberry leaf tea?